-The request being made for 2020-2021 is for a sum of up to £155,624.00 from the SECC to support the next year of the five year plan as we continue to deliver the curriculum and pastoral offer that students of the Partnership are able to access and develop further opportunities for collaborative working specifically for the 14-16 age group.
+The request being made for 2021-2022 is for a sum of up to £169,029.00 from the SECC to support the next year of the five year plan as we continue to deliver the curriculum and pastoral offer that students of the Partnership are able to access and develop further opportunities for collaborative working specifically for the 14-16 age group.
 As last year, we request the assurance of funding from the SECC on a rolling, five year basis, in order to allow for the continued development of the work of the Partnership, whilst welcoming the addition of any new organisations that will enhance the curriculum provision for the young people of Stafford.
-We acknowledge this is a significant increase on the sum awarded last year from the SECC , but we have managed to reduce this by £29,868 from the anticipated sum we had calculated last year due to the contribution of surpluses which are available following the end of the financial year 2019-2020; this increase will help to develop and deliver a wider alternative curriculum for Stafford's 14-19 year old cohort.
+The estimated partnership overheads of £112,759 is a £6,671 increase on the previous estimate for the year (£106,088).
+We have brought forward £8,448 of expenses from 2020-21 for the server upgrade which could not take place during the past year, legal work and to pay for charges due during 2020-21 which were not received (Broadband, Transactional Managed Services, minibus training charges, software Licences).
+The funding to cover the brought forward expenses is included in the £18,800 of surplus brought forward into the 2021-22 budget.
+We have updated our income and expenditure estimates to reflect current anticipated expenditure needs for the year; this has increased some budget lines and reduced others, but overall we have estimated a net reduction in expenses for the 2021 -22 financial year.
+When the brought forward items are deducted from the total partnership overheads, the estimated expenses for 2021-22 are £104,311., a reduction of £1,777 on the previous estimate.